 Integrate Payment Gateway

+Having a clear understanding of how to start a business in e-commerce.
+What’s next for you?
 Once your online store is live, the next thing you need to do is integrate a reliable payment gateway.
 This will allow you to accept payment from your customers in a convenient, secure and flexible way.

-Having the right payment gateway is going to be highly beneficial for you as well as your customers.
+The right payment gateway is going to be highly beneficial for you as well as your customers.
 While your customers will enjoy the freedom of paying via their favourite payment methods in a secure way, you will get the advantage of running your payment processing system smoothly and efficiently.

 But looking at hundreds of available payment gateways in the market, selecting the right one for your eCommerce store can be challenging.
 Say no more!

 We have already compiled a guide to the best online payment gateway for small business uk.
 All you need to do is, check it out!

 To own a business in the UK, you need to apply for an EIN (Employer Identification Number) and get your business registered.
 While not every type of business requires an EIN, this number can be very helpful in keeping your business and personal finances separate.
 Further, you can easily apply for your EIN online, via phone, mail, or Fax, from the IRS.

 Once you’re done applying for EIN, you will need to obtain the necessary license and permits needed to operate the eCommerce business within your state or city.

 Generally, most eCommerce businesses don’t require any license as they are mostly home-based.
 However, if you’re also planning to operate locally, then you have to register yourself as per the guidelines of your state government.